jaspector

 Piperton requires permits before constructing, reconstructing, enlarging, altering, or demolishing a structure.
 The city also requires permits for many related building system items and identifies specific work that requires a building permit.

+Not all construction work requires a permit in Piperton, TN.
 The following work is generally exempt: Electrical permits and inspections are handled through the State of Tennessee; The permit pages list some work items that require permits and indicate the list is not exhaustive; exempt work was not fully published in a single public exemption list.
+When in doubt, confirm with the local building department before starting work.